archivesunleashed/archivesunleashed.org/content/cloud/index.md

 * Syncing Archive-It collections;
 * Ingesting Archive-It collections via WASAPI to AUK;
-* Creating a network graph, domain distribution list, full-text derivatives, and making each available for download;
+* Creating a network graph, domain distribution list, full text, and full text by domain derivatives, and making each available for download;
 * Providing an in-browser network diagram to see major nodes and connections within your collection.

 In addition, AUK's [documentation](http://cloud.archivesunleashed.org/documentation) offers guidance on how to get AUK up and running, as well as how to use some of its features.